A Simpler Self-reduction Algorithm for Matroid Path-width: Introduction

-We, on the other hand, provide a new self-reduction approach to the matroid path-decomposition problem, partially inspired by~\cite{ho08}.
-Its main advantage over~\cite{jko16} is a much simpler design and a relatively short proof.
-Precisely, we give the following: \begin{itemize} \item A non-uniform FPT algorithm that, for fixed parameters $t$ and $|\FF|$, inputs an $n$-element matroid $M$ represented by a matrix over a finite field~$\FF$, and in $\OO(n^3)$ time constructs a path-decomposition of $M$ of width $\leq t$ or concludes that the path-width of $M$ is~$>t$. {\em(Section~\ref{sec:selfred} -- Theorem~\ref{thm:main}, and Theorem~\ref{thm:alg-n3} for improved runtime)} \item An FPT algorithm that, for a fixed parameter $t$, a given {\em oracle function $\cal P$} testing if the path-width of a matroid is~$\leq t$, and an input $n$-element abstract matroid $M$, constructs a path-decomposition of $M$ of width $\leq t$ or concludes that the path-width of $M$ is~$>t$. {\em(Section~\ref{sec:improve} -- Theorem~\ref{thm:alg-abstract})} \item A non-uniform FPT algorithm that, for a fixed parameter $t$, inputs an $n$-vertex graph $G$, and in $\OO(n^3)$ time constructs a linear rank-decomposition of $G$ of width $\leq t$ or concludes that the linear rank-width of $G$ is~$>t$. {\em(Section~\ref{sec:conclu})} \end{itemize}
+In a nutshell, we contribute the following: \begin{enumerate} \item A nonuniform FPT algorithm that, for fixed parameters $t$ and $|\FF|$, inputs an $n$-element matroid $M$ represented by a matrix over a finite field~$\FF$, and in $\OO(n^3)$ time constructs a path-decomposition of $M$ of width $\leq\! t$ or concludes that the path-width of $M$ is~$>\!t$.
+This is {\em not} a better or faster algorithm than in aforementioned Jeong, Kim and Oum~\cite{jko16,jko16j}, but the advantage of our approach is in much simpler design and proof of the algorithm. {\em(Section~\ref{sec:selfred} -- Theorem~\ref{thm:main} for a generic algorithm, and Theorem~\ref{thm:alg-n3} for improved runtime)} \item An FPT algorithm that, for a fixed parameter $t$, a given {\em oracle function $\cal P$} testing if the path-width of a matroid is~$\leq\! t$, and an input $n$-element abstract matroid $M$, constructs a path-decomposition of $M$ of width $\leq\! t$ or concludes that the path-width of $M$ is~$>\!t$.
+This part is not achieved by~\cite{jko16,jko16j}. {\em(Section~\ref{sec:improve} -- Theorem~\ref{thm:alg-abstract})} \end{enumerate}

+Regarding (1.), a `{\em nonuniform FPT algorithm}' means that there is a sequence of algorithms for each values of the parameters~$t,|\FF|$, rather than one universal algorithm.
+This weakness is only due to the used decision subroutine for matroid path-width in which we do not know explicitly the finite list of obstructions.
+If, on the other hand, a different decision algorithm for matroid path-width is found in the future (which may be easier than such a constructive algorithm), or some explicit bound on the path-width obstructions is proved (as in the case of branch-width~\cite{ggrw03}), then our results immediately give corresponding uniform FPT algorithms.